 A 2017 eclipse traffic study published by the Department of Engineering at South Carolina State University said state highway patrols experienced jams along major roadways leading toward top eclipse destinations.

-And don't forget, just because you're in the path of totality doesn't mean your eyes are totally safe."Looking at the uneclipsed or partially eclipsed sun through dark sunglasses or any other unapproved filter is a recipe for serious and potentially permanent eye injury," AAS writes.
+"Looking at the uneclipsed or partially eclipsed sun through dark sunglasses or any other unapproved filter is a recipe for serious and potentially permanent eye injury," AAS writes.

 Subscribe to CityBeat newsletters.